maorong-wang/EECS-435-Project-Wetland-Image-Recognition/README.md

 This repo is the final project of EECS_435 DL:FAA in Northwestern.

-All code are implemeted and tested with Google Colab.
+The whole project is implemeted and tested with Google Colab.

 Contributer: Maorong Wang and Yuanzhe Jin